Former Trump administration officials, from Price to Comey

 Tom Price

-Tom Price officially resigned from his post on Sept.
-29, according to a statement released by Press Secretary Sarah Sanders.
+Tom Price officially resigned from his post as Health and Human Services Secretary on Sept.
+29, according to a statement released by press secretary Sarah Sanders.

 The move came after Price received major criticism following reports of his use of private planes.